-Alright Daytona Beach business owners, we’re going to move aside from tax-related things today (though there will be PLENTY to talk about as Congressional plans unfold) … and circle back into the nitty-gritty of how business works and share with you some business negotiation skills we’ve learned over the years.
+Alright Central Florida business owners, we’re going to move aside from tax-related things today (though there will be PLENTY to talk about as Congressional plans unfold) … and circle back into the nitty-gritty of how business works and share with you some business negotiation skills we’ve learned over the years.

 I write about this stuff because I don’t see a business relationship as merely transactional; we’re here to serve and advise Halifax Area business owners in a variety of situations.

 Occasionally, we’re pulled on to work through business valuations, M&A transactions, etc. These are inherently complicated situations, of course … and they’re also inherently adversarial.